Surviving in Numbers

 44% of sexual assault survivors are under the age of 18.

-At the high school level, Surviving in Numbers implements curriculum using data from stories shared through Surviving in Numbers to teach peers how to support survivors, how not to victim-blame, how to positively respond to survivors to help them heal, and more.
+At the high school level, Surviving in Numbers has implemented CDC and provider-informed curriculum using data from stories shared through Surviving in Numbers to teach peers how to support survivors, how not to victim-blame, how to positively respond to survivors to help them heal, and more.